-BICAS contains some MATLAB code for somewhat informal automated test code that covers some well-defined functions which only constitute a very small part of BICAS.
-The code is found in the files named ATEST.m.
-They have to be invoked manually from within MATLAB.
+BICAS contains some automated MATLAB test code (unit tests using matlab.unittest) that covers some well-defined functions which however only constitute a small part of BICAS.
+The code is found in the files named \star UTEST.m.
+They have to be invoked manually from within MATLAB, using e.g. MATLAB command.